I’ve been blogging in some form since 2005 so by internet standards I’m a veteran of the blogging genre.

 Creating influence from a blog

-Blogs are still one of the best platforms to become influential, no question.
+Blogs are still one of the best platforms to influence and persuade, no question.

 If you’re looking to become a social media influencer around a particular subject or industry, blogs are one of the best platforms to do so.